 Chapter 3 Sample homogeneisation and digestion

-Homogenisation and digestion of biological samples like faeces or intestinal contents are crucial steps in the process of DNA extraction.
+Homogenisation (mechanically lyse) and chemical digestion of biological samples (including faeces, intestinal content, tissues, blood, saliva, urine, etc.) are crucial steps in DNA extraction.
 These steps help break down the complex matrix of the sample, thus separating different compounds and molecules from each other.
 Faeces, for example, are composed of a heterogeneous mixture of materials, including undigested food, microbial cells, host cells, and waste products.
 This complex matrix can make it challenging to access and extract DNA.
 Homogenisation involves breaking down the solid and semi-solid components of the sample, creating a more uniform mixture that is easier to work with, while digestion also entails degrading cellular structures to release intracellular compounds to the matrix.

-The EHI protocol also includes bead-beating using a combination of ceramic, silica and glass beads for sample homogenisation.
+The mechanical homogenisation step in the laboratory consists of agitating (bead-beating) samples with a lysing matrix, sometimes called grinding media or beads, in a bead beater.
+The EHI protocol uses a combination of ceramic, silica and glass beads for sample homogenisation.
 The mechanical force generated by the beads’ movement and collision with the sample causes physical disruption, breaking apart cells and releasing their contents into the surrounding solution.
 Optimisation of bead-beating conditions is necessary to balance efficient disruption with minimal degradation, as depending on the sample, bead types, and shearing time, there is a potential risk of shearing or damaging sensitive biomolecules.

 3.1 Instruments, plasticware and reagents